 State participation in resettlement is voluntary.
-To promote resettlement in Europe, the European Commission introduced a system of funding and financial incentives for states’ resettlement activities under the recent European Refugee Fund (ERF) 2008-2013, and now, the aforementioned AMIF.
+To promote resettlement in Europe, the European Commission introduced a system of funding and financial incentives for States’ resettlement activities under the former European Refugee Fund (ERF) for the period 2008-2013, and currently, the Asylum, Migration and Integration Fund (AMIF).
 Indeed, funding remains the primary mechanism through which the EU incentivizes Member States to engage in resettlement, and encourages existing resettlement countries to increase their quotas.
 Such funding has also become a vital tool for developing a European policy framework for resettlement.

-Virtually all types of Member State activities related to resettlement can be financially supported under the AMIF, including those taking place both pre-departure in countries of asylum, and post-arrival in Europe.
-For the purposes of the AMIF, the European Commission defines resettlement as:
+Virtually all types of Member State activities related to resettlement can be financially supported under the AMIF, including those taking place both pre-departure in countries of asylum, and post-arrival in Europe (see Article 7).
+For the purposes of the AMIF, the European Commission defines resettlement (in Article 2) as:

-- 'subsidiary protection status' within the meaning of point (g) of Article 2 of Directive 2011/95/EU; or
+- 'subsidiary protection status' (point (g) of Article 2, Qualification Directive); or

-- any other status which offers similar rights and benefits under national and Union law as those referred to in points (i) and (ii)’
+- any other status which offers similar rights and benefits under national and Union law as enjoyed by beneficiaries of refugee status and/or subsidiary protection status

-The definition stipulates two clear conditions which must be satisfied before an action can be considered as ‘resettlement’ and therefore eligible for AMIF financing:
+Two clear conditions must be satisfied before an action can be considered as ‘resettlement’ and therefore eligible for AMIF financing:

-- Eligibility assessment by UNHCR - only actions undertaken by Member States for the resettlement of persons who have been identified as eligible for resettlement by UNHCR (according to the criteria set out in the UNHCR Resettlement Handbook) can be financed under the AMIF.
+- Eligibility assessment by UNHCR - only actions undertaken by Member States for the resettlement of persons who have been identified as eligible for resettlement by UNHCR (according to the resettlement submission categories set out in the UNHCR Resettlement Handbook) can be financed under the AMIF.

-- Status of resettled persons on arrival - Member States must grant persons resettled on their territory either refugee status or an equivalent status offering the same rights and benefits so as to guarantee effectiveness and the durability of the protection solution.
-Additionally, AMIF requires that refugees must be resettled within the calendar year of the respective annual AMIF programme.
+- Status of resettled persons on arrival - Member States must grant persons resettled on their territory a status offering a level of rights that ensures effective protection and a durable solution.
 The European Commission uses a number of different methods to monitor fulfilment of these conditions, including Member State reports, requests for Member States to provide additional information and unannounced ‘spot-checks’.
 It is also noted that the European Commission, in cooperation with the European Asylum Support Office (EASO) and in accordance with their respective competences, should monitor the effective implementation of resettlement operations supported under the Fund.

 AMIF funding for resettlement is allocated through three channels:

-2) Lump sum per resettled refugee – the AMIF provides Member States with a lump sum amount of €6,000 for each resettled refugee, and €10,000 for each resettled refugee falling into one of the following categories:
+2) Lump sum per resettled refugee – the AMIF provides Member States with a lump sum amount of €6,000 for each resettled refugee, which is increased to €10,000 for each resettled refugee falling into one of the following categories:

 - Persons from a country or region designated for the implementation of a Regional Protection Programme (Annex III of the AMIF lists the common Union resettlement priorities);